JonathanHelianthicusDoe/notes_on_toontown_strategy/organic_squirt/README.md

 TTR only allows for a single gag track to be organic, so one part of every toon&rsquo;s loadout (besides which gag track(s) they actually have access to) is what track they choose to plant.
 Typically the choice is between sound and throw.
-Lure is a common choice for those training lure and for those who rely heavily on lure when playing with others they don&rsquo;t know (and thus cannot trust to properly stun for the lure).
-Trap and drop are also fairly useful and are occasionally seen, but their usefulness is marginal within &ldquo;normal&rdquo; play; most organic trap users that I have met say that they mostly just wanted their railroad to one-shot level 12s.
+[I talk about planting drop in another document](../organic_drop/README.md) mirroring this one.
+Lure is a common choice for those training lure and for those who rely heavily on lure when playing with others who they don&rsquo;t know (and thus cannot trust to properly stun for the lure).
+Trap is also fairly useful and is occasionally seen, but its usefulness is marginal within &ldquo;normal&rdquo; play; most organic trap users that I have met say that they mostly just wanted their railroad to one-shot level 12s (although there are at least three other regularly useful combos involving organic trap).
 Organic toonup is vastly underpowered in normal play, and is thus *exceedingly* rare.

 These notes focus on the (in my opinion) severely underestimated underdog of the bunch: organic squirt.
-The focus of this document is *not* to convince the reader to use organic squirt, and when using organic squirt your mileage may vary wildly depending on which gag tracks you have access to, who you play with, and what cogs in the game you fight the most.
+The focus of this document is *not* to convince the reader to use organic squirt, and when using organic squirt your mileage may vary wildly, depending on which gag tracks you have access to, who you play with, and what cogs in the game you fight the most.
 Instead, these are notes (maybe even a kind of guide) based on *my personal experience* (with all the associated arithmetic included, of course) using organic squirt on soundless